 The motion ‘That the House take note of the paper’ is used as a means to enable a paper to be debated, either at the time it is presented or, more usually, at a later sitting.
 The selection of documents for possible debate is agreed on between the Opposition and the Government before they are presented.

 A matter of public importance, or MPI, is a discussion (on which no vote is taken) on a single topical issue, usually proposed by the Opposition and often critical of the Government’s handling of a matter.
 A Member wishing to initiate such a discussion must write to the Speaker before 12 noon setting out the terms of the matter.
 The Speaker reads out the proposed matter to the House.
 Discussion may proceed if it is supported by at least eight Members.

 The Opposition usually arranges for one of its Members to propose a matter for discussion.
-Occasionally a government Member or an independent Member may also propose a matter.
+Occasionally a government Member or a non-aligned Member may also propose a matter.
 If more than one MPI is proposed the Speaker must decide which one should be discussed.

-Under the standing orders up to one hour and thirty minutes is allowed for the discussion, but it may be ended before the allotted time by any Member (in practice a Minister) moving ‘That the business of the day be called on’.
+Under the standing orders up to one hour is allowed for the discussion, but it may be ended before the allotted time by any Member (in practice a Minister) moving ‘That the business of the day be called on’.